Federal Regulators Halt South Florida Investment Scheme

 Speak to Our Miami Securities Fraud Attorneys Now

-At Carlson & Associates, P.A., our FINRA securities fraud lawyers are strong, aggressive advocates for investors in South Florida.
+At Carlson & Associates, P.A., our FINRA securities fraud lawyers are strong, experienced advocates for investors in South Florida.
 If you or your loved one was victimized by a fraudulent alternative investment scheme, we are available to help.
 To arrange a strictly confidential review of your legal claim, please call our office today at (305) 372-9700.
 We are based in Miami and we represent investors throughout Florida.